-The second ACS/FDA colloquium Innovations in Active Food Packaging will be held on Thursday, February 27, 2020 from 9:00 AM - 1:00 PM at the Wiley Building auditorium in College Park, MD.
-The colloquium will be focused on innovations in active packaging, including polymers that improve food quality, sustainability, and safety; biological sensors that detect food spoilage; and the detection of compounds migrating from food packaging materials.
+The second ACS/FDA colloquium Innovations in Active Food Packaging was held on Thursday, February 27, 2020 at the Wiley Building auditorium in College Park, MD.
+The colloquium focused on innovations in active packaging, including polymers that improve food quality, sustainability, and safety; biological sensors that detect food spoilage; and the detection of compounds migrating from food packaging materials.

 Part of a colloquium series brought to you by the US FDA Center for Food Safety and Applied Nutrition and the American Chemical Society.
-The first ACS/FDA colloquium was held in 2019.
-"Frontiers in Flavor Chemistry" examined taste perception in humans, taste's impact on nutrient intake, and recent advances in food flavors.
+The first ACS/FDA colloquium, "Frontiers in Flavor Chemistry," examined taste perception in humans, taste's impact on nutrient intake, and recent advances in food flavors.

 Meet the Experts

 Kay Cooksey, Clemson University

 Dr. Kay Cooksey is a Professor and is the Cryovac Endowed Chair in the Packaging Science Program at Clemson University.
 Dr. Cooksey was a faculty intern at Dupont Packaging and Industrial Polymers Division and had the honor of receiving the Reister-Davis Lifetime Achievement Award from the Food Packaging Division of the Institute of Food Technologists in 2010.
 Her research focuses on food and packaging interactions and includes active packaging (specifically antimicrobial), biopolymer packaging and shelf life studies and sustainable packaging.